 Sometimes we quit because we like the idea, but not the work, many other times it is hard because the delivery is not right, and yes things take work, but there is often a smart way to learn.
 I believe delivery is why I, and many others, struggle or hate learning languages in school; as open-minded adults, we vastly grow when we can connect with others and fully take in their culture, but we often have the realization that, had we started many years earlier (in school), we would be so much further along.

-So yeah, as a young adult I started dabbling, first with Japanese because of anime, then Arabic because I was surrounded by sand and people who only spoke Egyptian Arabic; then Russian, which many have said was difficult, but I found came surprisingly easy, think like a bond villain and it comes naturally.
+So yeah, as a young adult I started dabbling, first with Japanese because of anime, then Arabic because I was in the middle-east and around people who only spoke Egyptian Arabic; then Russian, which many have said was difficult, but I found came surprisingly easy, think like a bond villain and it comes naturally.
 I attained a level of proficiency in each that would allow me to be a great tourist, but I never really stuck to learning—“because it is hard!”

 Rolling into 2020, I had not given much thought to language learning—especially not Brazilian Portuguese, and then one day it hit me, “why not?”
 My journey with jiu-jitsu started in September 2010, I first started learning under a brown belt and within a few months we had a black belt professor join our gym, problem was he did not speak much English, so we relied on the brown belt to translate body movements into English (if that makes sense?).
 Over the years I have met a few others with a limited English vocabulary and I have watched seminars delivered in Portuguese; to this day the community still has a mass of native Portuguese speakers, who have learned English, so why have many of us made no attempts to learn Portuguese?